 There's an alarming trend spreading around the globe...

-But obesity in kids isn’t the only problem.
-Countries are producing higher numbers of overweight children as well.
+But obesity in kids isn't the only problem.
+Countries are producing higher numbers of children who are overweight as well.

 All kids grow at different rates, so it can be hard to determine if a child is obese or overweight.